 The best way to start any enrichment plan is to first consider natural behaviors.
 For example, in the wild, horses spend most of their day moving about and grazing.
 It’s important to understand both the species-specific needs of your residents in addition to considering their individual needs!

-For example of an enrichment plan: On an individual level, Essun, an older thoroughbred mare resident, underwent leg surgery recently and her movements must be limited (particularly her propensity for running around her outdoor living space) to allow the leg to heal.
-Setting Essun up in her indoor living space, and then providing limited outdoor access to a small paddock is vital to her healing process, but will likely lead to boredom and frustration.
+For example of an enrichment plan: On an individual level, Essun, an older mare resident, underwent leg surgery recently and her movements must be limited (particularly her propensity for running around her outdoor living space) to allow the leg to heal.
+Setting Essun up in her indoor The indoor or outdoor area where an animal resident lives, eats, and rests., and then providing limited outdoor access to a small paddock is vital to her healing process, but will likely lead to boredom and frustration.
 Stress can actually prolong the healing time and some sterotypies could cause further issues.
 In order to reduce boredom and frustration, it is necessary to add elements to her daily life that help meet her physical and psychological needs.
 Among other things, this can be done by providing a slow feeder so she spends more time eating, providing calming music, and even scenting some of her bedding with lavender!

 When developing an enrichment plan for residents, it’s important to consider the types of behavior in which you’re hoping to see an increase or decrease.
 For example, do you wish to increase exploratory behavior?
 Novel objects and nutritional enrichment may be best suited to this task.
-Do you want to decrease confrontational behavior between residents?
+Do you want to decrease Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents. behavior between residents?
 This may be achieved through cognitive enrichment, learning how to problem solve to find treats, engaging in clicker play and adding multiple enrichment areas so all residents have an opportunity to access the enrichment.

 Sample Individualized Enrichment Plan